Narasapur–Nidadavolu Express: Background

 It was running as Narasapur–Visakhapatnam Link Express but due to high passenger demand, it was delinked from Simhadri Express and ran as Narasapur–Nidadavolu DEMU, numbered 77275 / 77276, on 20 March 2018.
 But due to some passenger security reasons, it was converted into an Express train on 15 August 2018.

 Service

-The frequency of this train is daily, it covers the distance of 76 km with an average speed of 37 km/hr.
+The frequency of this train is daily, it covers the distance of 76 km with an average speed of 37 km/h.

 Routes

 This train passes through Bhimavaram Junction on both sides.

 Traction

-As this route is currently going to be electrified, a WDP-4 loco pulls the train to its destination on both sides.
+As this route is currently going to be electrified, a WDP-4 locomotive pulls the train to its destination on both sides.